Jbleezy/BO1-Reimagined/README.md

 ### Explosive Weapons
 * Removed shellshock effect from all explosive weapon damage
-* No longer deal half damage to players if they were diving away from the explosion
+* Explosion radius is the same for all explosive weapons
 * Damage scaling over rounds is now done at a more consistent rate
 * Damage scaling caps at round 100
+* No longer deal half damage to players if they were diving away from the explosion

 ### Light Machine Guns
 * Decreased move speed from 87.5% to 85%